Terminalia was the last day of the year in the Roman calendar; our system has this as February 23rd.

 It was the custom to walks the walls of a settlement on this day, and visit its terminii: this custom is re-enacted, often by psychogeographers, in many places today.

-Terminalia was celebrated in Aberystwyth by a select group.
-While the walls are no longer visible, their route was easy to trace.
+Terminalia was celebrated in Aberystwyth in 2017 by a select group, and will be again in 2018.
+While the walls are no longer visible, their route is easy to trace.
 The town map is very clear to this day, and various historical sources confirm the course as:

 Castle Point, South to Tan Y Cae, Along to Heol Y Bont, Dan Dre, Chalybeate Street, Baker Street, Alfred Place, Crynfryn Row, Marine Terrace, King Street, Y Ro Fawr, Castle PointThere were gates at Heol Y Bont, Great Darkgate Street, Eastgate and Pier Street, which will be noted as part of the tour.